Tennessee vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Sweet 16

 Tennessee vs. Florida Atlantic: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

 A Sweet 16 battle will feature the No. 4 seed Tennessee Volunteers (25-10) and the No. 9 seed Florida Atlantic Owls (33-3) playing on Thursday at Madison Square Garden.
-The NCAA Tournament matchup tips off at 9:00 PM.
+The NCAA Tournament matchup starts at 9:00 PM.

-In this article, you can see odds and spreads for the Tennessee vs. Florida Atlantic matchup across multiple sportsbooks.
+In this article, you will check out the spread and odds across multiple sportsbooks for the Tennessee vs. Florida Atlantic matchup.

 Tennessee vs. Florida Atlantic Game Info